nyazitaj/CaCestCool/README.md

 CaCestCool est a web training school project created by [Taj Nyazi](https://estracode.com) using React and NodeJS.

 ## CaCestCool

-The following are the web technologies used in this projects:

 The frontend of this project is created using React framework and some other necessary features of React.
 Some are listed below :
 - [React](https://fr.reactjs.org/).